 Cultivate internal partners

-How much time have you spent cultivating your internal resources—faculty and academic leaders?
+How much time have you spent cultivating your internal resources—organizational leaders, faculty, clinicians, program directors, etc.?
 This is a great time to schedule a meeting to learn more about what they do and how you can help them achieve their professional goals.
 This will also give you great information to share with donors.
-Imagine if you can say, “I was just speaking with Professor Gold about the work she is doing.”
-Now, also imagine meeting back up with that faculty member to let them know that you were just speaking with a donor about their work.
+Imagine if you can say, “I was just speaking with Mrs. Gold about the work she is doing.”
+Now, also imagine meeting back up with that partner to let her know that you were just speaking with a donor about her work.
 That can build a great foundation to work from even after the current situation calms down.